bundyfx/vamp/README.md

 ## Parameters

-* prep
+* *prep*
   - The 'prep' switch parameter calls the vamp tool to gather to required modules from the configuration .yml files in the configs directory.
-Once gathered it will then attemp to download those modules from the PSGallery and copy them out to any of the nodes that will require them for the upcoming configuration.
+Once gathered it will then attempt to download those modules from the PSGallery and copy them out to any of the nodes that will require them for the upcoming configuration.
+Since the prep parameter attempts to copy the required modules to the destination nodes it requires that you have access to these nodes.

-* generate
+* *generate*
   - The 'generate' switch parameters calls the vamp tool to generate the mof files required for the configuration defined within the .yml files residing in the configs directory.

-* apply
+* *apply*
   - The 'apply' switch parameters calls the vamp tool to apply the newly generated .mof files to the nodes.